The Truth About Scary Tamiflu Side Effects

 That urgency sends some people clamoring to get their hands on a prescription before fully understanding Tamiflu’s drawbacks.
 “Any time you’re considering taking a drug, you have to consider whether the benefit you’re going to get from it is worth the risk,” says Nicole Bouvier, MD, associate professor of infectious diseases at the Icahn School of Medicine at Mount Sinai in New York City.
 “In most people, flu is definitely an unpleasant illness ... but you’ll get over it almost as fast as if you took Tamiflu.
 For the average healthy person, I think the potential risks are just not worth the benefits.”

-Here are a few of those potential risks and side effects of Tamiflu you should know about.
+Here are a few of those potential Tamiflu side effects you should know about.

 Nausea and vomiting

-The most common side effects of Tamiflu are nausea and vomiting, two symptoms that might be accompanied by abdominal pain.
-Usually these symptoms are not severe, and if they are going to strike, they’ll show up in the first few days of taking the med, according to the FDA.
+The most common Tamiflu side effects are nausea and vomiting, two symptoms that might be accompanied by abdominal pain.
+Usually these symptoms are not severe, and if they are going to strike, they’ll show up in the first few days of taking the medicine, according to the FDA.

 “The drug course is pretty short anyway—it’s five days,” Dr. Bouvier says.
 “By the time most people develop the symptoms, they’re practically done anyway.”
 If you’re having severe stomach issues, it’s probably not Tamiflu, she adds, but a stomach bug you picked up or something you ate.
 Taking Tamiflu with food might help lower your chances of having to deal with any of these unpleasant—but not too severe—side effects, Patel adds.